soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

   step 3's, to avoid overlapping with `sootup.callgraph`'s existing `Thread#start()`→`run()` implicit-call handling.
 (Now implemented — see step 8 below.)
-- Step 4 extracts `android:onClick` method names but can't map a layout to the specific activity that inflates it (no `resources.arsc`/`R.layout.*` resolution), so it checks every name against every declared activity — sound but imprecise, same tradeoff as step 3.
+- Step 4 extracts `android:onClick` method names and, since the post-completion addition described near the end of this document, *can* map most layouts to the specific activity that inflates them via `resources.arsc`.
+A layout that resolution can't confidently attribute to one activity still falls back to checking every name against every declared activity — sound but imprecise, same tradeoff as step 3, just no longer the only path.
 - Step 7's `Intent` target tracing is a single whole-method-body scan, not interprocedural or control-flow-sensitive: an `Intent` built in a helper method, assigned a different target down different branches, or targeted